 Dr. Ronald S. Rochon became the University of Southern Indiana’s fourth president in July 2018, after eight years serving USI as provost.

 Rochon came to USI from Buffalo State in Buffalo, New York, where he served as the inaugural dean of the School of Education, associate vice president for Teacher Education and professor.
 He was director and co-founder of the Research Center for Cultural Diversity and Community Renewal at the University of Wisconsin-La Crosse, as well as interim associate dean and director of the school of education.
-In 2010, he also served as chair of the Board of the American Association of Colleges of Teacher Education (Washington, DC).
+He also served as chair of the Board of the American Association of Colleges of Teacher Education (Washington, DC).
 His professional teaching career has included work at Texas A & M University, Washington State University, and University of Wisconsin-La Crosse.

 President Rochon earned a bachelor’s degree at Tuskegee University and master’s and doctoral degrees from the University of Illinois at Urbana-Champaign.
 His doctoral work was in educational policy studies, with an emphasis in educational history and policy analysis.
 President Rochon and Mrs. Lynn Wade Rochon are both natives of Chicago, Illinois.
 They are the proud parents of two adult children.